 How to gauge and improve your ad quality

-Quality Score is a diagnostic tool that can help you identify ads with a lower than average user experience.
-This tool gives further insights about whether you should focus on improving your Ad Relevance, click-through rate or landing page experience.
+Quality Score is a diagnostic tool that can help you identify ads with a lower user experience than average.
+This tool gives further insights on whether you should focus on improving your ad relevance, clickthrough rate, or landing page experience.

-Your Quality Score is shown on a scale of 1 to 10 based on estimates of your performance compared to other advertisers.
+Your Quality Score is shown on a scale of 1-10 based on estimates of your performance compared to other advertisers.

 Note that while we provide this diagnostic score to help you identify which of your ads might need quality improvements, these scores are not inputs in the ad auction.
-Use Quality Score to diagnose low-quality ads, rather than trying to optimise the 1–10 score you receive.
+Use Quality Score to diagnose low quality ads, rather than trying to optimize the 1-10 score you receive.